choctaw-nation/together-were-more/readme.md

 # Changelog

-## 3.0.0
+## 2.1.0

--   New!
-Posts are now powered by the Block Editor
+-   Added: Posts can now powered by the Block Editor
+-   Added: ACF Field registration is handled with acf-json
+-   Added: Images powered by the Block Editor now have lightbox support
+-   Updated: `lite-vimeo` package has been upgraded to v1.3.0 for compatibility with the Block Editor's Lite Vimeo plugin

 ## 2.0.4